oyranos-cms/oyranos/doc/FAQ.md

 because it is technical superior to most other desktop colour correction strategies.
 E.g. The loading or the 'vcgt' tag is only a calibration, which helps not much with wide gamut displays.
 However the underlying net-color spec is open and free to be implemented in say Xorg.
+The KDE KWin window manager has seen [two](https://www.freedesktop.org/wiki/OpenIcc/GoogleSoC2012/#kwincolourcorrection) efforts too.

 ### Why has Oyranos a own type and object system?